shaina-12/Data-Structures-And-Algorithms-Codes/README.md

 # Data-Structures-And-Algorithms-Codes
-This repository is under-development and the code for ech topic will be uploaded soon
+This repository is under-development and the code for each topic will be uploaded soon